lonelyion/material-vtuber-button/README.EN.md

 1. Clone the code.

-2. Go to the code directory and run `npm install`.
+2. Go to the code directory and run `yarn`.

-3. Run `npm run serve`.
+3. Run `yarn serve`.
 During the code modification process, this local development server can immediately reflect the results of the modification.

-4. To compile the files for deployment, run `npm run build`, which will generate the `dist` directory.
+4. To compile the files for deployment, run `yarn build`, which will generate the `dist` directory.
 This site is completely static, you can directly deploy the entire `dist` directory.

 To contribute your code to this project, you don't have to compile locally.
 After passing the test in the development server and pushing it to Github, you can directly require a Pull Request to this project.